ProdataSQL/Demos/AzFunctions/README.md

 This can be cumbersome, but good news its once off setup.

 ## Why use an Azure Function
-Theres a few scenarios where Azure Functions can be useful with data engineering, even if you are using ADF.
+Theres a few scenarios where Azure Functions can be useful with data engineering, even if you are using ADF:
-- When the source file needs some high code solution to parse.
+- When the source file needs some high code solution to parse naasty files.
 - C# does allow for more streamlined file procesing.
 At the extepse of development time.
 This can lead to better performance.
 More than 2x in this case of a 12MN file
 - When the low code ADF envionment is not flexible enough.

 ## Performance Testing ADF Copy v c# Azure function

 As a performance test we took a sample 12 MB CSV File which you can download from kaggle here https://www.kaggle.com/datasets/utsh0dey/25k-movie-dataset